 DON’T BE FOOLED BY THE QUESTION STEM.

-Of the five answer choices each Most Strongly Supported (MSS) question gives you, only one will have any support at all.
-The other four will be utterly unsupported.
 That means there is only one correct answer choice and four very wrong answer choices.
 This question type, despite what its name may suggest, is not actually asking you to decide between some marginal differential in the intensity of support between two answer choices.
 Which answer choice is better supported is the wrong question to ask.
 Rather, the right question to ask is which answer choice has some support and which four have no support whatsoever.

 MSS questions are very similar to Main Point (MP) questions.
 This shouldn’t be surprising as you’ll notice the word “support” in the title of this question type and in the definition of conclusions.
 Recall that definition.
 What do we call a statement that receives the most support?
 We call it the conclusion.
 As such, the MSS question type is asking you to search out the conclusion.
 Sounds familiar right?
 There is a difference between the two question types of course.
 It is minor and it is this: For MP questions, the conclusion is in the stimulus.
 You simply have to identify it, which of course, assumes that you can tease out the support structure between the statements in the stimulus.
 For MSS questions, the conclusion is removed from the stimulus and tucked away in the answer choices.
 If you understand the notion of “support” you’ll still be able to locate the displaced conclusion, here, known as the right answer choice.